 I’m less stressed about opening up my deep dark scary soul to others, including those fellow staff members who’d become some of my dearest friends.

 I feel less hopeless about the rest of my life.
 I wrote “hope” on my hand throughout much of my summer, and while more hopeful today than I was a year ago, I still wrestle with this heavy notion: finding hope in the story of me.

 Despite the healing and victories from last summer, I still have so much further to travel.
 So much deeper to grow.
 But I’m not forgetting my YouthWorks summer.
 Not letting Satan snatch those life-changing months away from me quite so easily.

 I am different.
-And I’ll never be the same.Wanna tread deeper with Traveling Golden Trout?
-Follow me on Twitter and join my mailing list for a free 5-chapter excerpt of STRUGGLE CENTRAL, now in paperback.
+And I’ll never be the same.Wanna wander further?
+Follow me on Twitter and join my mailing list for a free 5-chapter excerpt of STRUGGLE CENTRAL, my first book, now available in paperback.